 The “Active Zone” Of Foundation Soils

-These soils been formed or deposited there over thousands of years — some by water, some by wind, some by glaciers, and some by the contractor who built your home.
+These soil layers have been formed over thousands of years of sediment deposits or shifts - some by water, some by wind, some by glaciers, and some by the contractor who built your home.

 Typically, soil layers gain in stability and load-bearing capacity with depth.
 The surface layer is made up of organic materials, making it easy for plants and vegetation to grow.

-The soil you should be most concerned about is known as the active zone immediately around and underneath hour house. .
-This soil is most affected by changes in moisture and climate — and the source of most foundation problems.
+The soil you should be most concerned about is known as the active zone immediately around and underneath and adjacent to your house.
+This soil is most affected by changes in moisture and climate and serves as the source of most foundation problems.
 The active zone may vary from a few feet below the surface to more than 30′ below grade, depending on what area of the country you live in.

 How Does Foundation Settlement Occur?

 Foundation settlement is the movement your foundation experiences when the soil can no longer support the weight of your home.
 Three of the most common reasons for foundation settlement are drying and shrinking of soil, wetting and softening of soil, and poorly compacted fill soil.

 Foundation soils experience most of their drying and shrinking from two common causes: